PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: Motivation

-\textbf{(Performance)} \fig{fig:why_malloc}(c) demonstrates how graph update performance changes as the size of the \emph{pre-update graph} (the graph structure \emph{before} the update, shown at the top of \fig{fig:why_malloc}(a)) increases (from \texttt{small} graphs to \texttt{large} graphs), while the total number of newly added graph edges remains fixed.
-When the pre-update graph is stored in a static CSR format, each edge insertion requires reorganizing the array, resulting in a worst-case time complexity proportional to the total size of the graph.
+Managing graph updates using static data structures requires cumbersome array operations.
+For example, adding a single edge from node 0 to node 2 (red arrow in \fig{fig:why_malloc}(a)) necessitates updating the entire \texttt{NodePtr} array after the first index (top of \fig{fig:why_malloc}(b)).
+Additionally, the \texttt{EdgeIdx} array must be resized and shifted.
+More critically, manual memory management and pointer manipulation--or, in some cases, rebuilding the entire array--place a significant burden on programmers.
+In contrast, a dynamic data structure would allow memory to be allocated solely for the new edges and connected via pointers (bottom of \fig{fig:why_malloc}(b)), eliminating labor-intensive updates and improving programmer productivity. \fig{fig:why_malloc}(c) demonstrates how graph update performance changes as the size of the \emph{pre-update graph} (the graph structure \emph{before} the update, shown at the top of \fig{fig:why_malloc}(a)) increases (from \texttt{small} graphs to \texttt{large} graphs), while the total number of newly added graph edges remains fixed.
+When the pre-update graph is stored in a static CSR format, each edge insertion requires reorganizing the array, resulting in a worst-case time complexity that is proportional to the total size of the graph.
 In contrast, a dynamic data structure only requires updating the pointer variable that references the newly added data.
 As a result, the size of the pre-update graph has a negligible impact on graph update performance.

+\textbf{(Case study \#2: Attention layer in LLM inference)} Large language models (LLMs) primarily consist of fully connected (FC) and attention layers, and their inference proceeds in two stages.
+(1) \emph{Prefill}: the entire input prompt is processed in one pass, producing key–value (KV) vectors for all tokens and storing them in the KV cache.
+(2) \emph{Decode}: it then generates output tokens auto‑regressively, appending each new KV vector to the cache (\fig{fig:why_malloc2}(a)).
+The decode stage dominates inference latency because its sequential dataflow is memory‑bandwidth‑bound, whereas prefill is highly parallel and compute‑intensive~\cite{attacc}.
+As such, state-of-the-art LLM serving frameworks~\cite{orca,vllm} batch requests to enhance the arithmetic intensity of the decode stage, which helps speed up FC layers but still leaves attention layers memory‑bandwidth‑limited as each request must read and write its own KV cache.